Shed and Shift

-Why Do I Overreact When My Partner Is Upset?
-(Inner Child?)
+Why You Overreact When Partner Is Upset

-Sarah came home from work excited to share news about her promotion.
+Elena came home from work excited to share news about her promotion.
 But when she walked into the kitchen, her partner Jake was standing by the sink, shoulders tense, staring at a stack of unpaid bills.

 “Hey,” she said softly.
 “Everything okay?”